Articles:

 Why is my air conditioning not working?

 As you get ready to plan those trips for Memorial Day Weekend that is fast approaching; do not wait until then to try your air conditioning systems!
 If you turn your A/C on and it’s not blowing cold, find out before it’s needed!
 The vehicle’s A/C system could be blowing warm air due to several possible causes.
 Low Refrigerant Levels: The most common reason for an AC system not blowing cold air is low refrigerant levels.
 The refrigerant is what cools the air that is circulated into the cabin of the car.
 If there's a leak anywhere in the AC system, the refrigerant level can drop, resulting in warm air.
 Faulty Compressor: The compressor is the heart of your vehicle's air conditioning system.
 It circulates the refrigerant necessary for heat exchange through the system's components.
 If the compressor is not working properly, it won't be able to pump the refrigerant through the system effectively.
-Clogged or Dirty Condenser: The cond ... read more
+Clogged or Dirty Condenser ... read more

 Categories: